 The SAMD51P19 provides great power and speed, while we have WiFi and Bluetooth connectivity, and a large number of integrated peripherals, all in a single compact device.

-Regarding usefulness, as usual… it depends on what we consider it for.
-Of course, I see it as a very suitable machine for teaching, or as a gift for someone who wants to learn.
+Regarding its usefulness, as usual… it depends on what use we consider it for.
+I certainly see it as a very suitable machine for education, or as a gift for someone who wants to learn.

-For a little more than the cost of an “original” Arduino, we have a device that is infinitely more advanced and versatile.
+For a little more than what an “original” Arduino costs, we have an infinitely more advanced and versatile device.
 A good example that, as you may have heard me comment sometimes, the “original” Arduino (or its price) is unrealistic today.

-On the other hand, of course, the Wio Terminal cannot compete in price with a cloned Arduino.
-Although we have already said that an Arduino Atmega328P is not remotely comparable to this machine in terms of performance.
+On the other hand, of course, the Wio Terminal cannot compete in price with an Arduino clone.
+Although we have already said an Arduino Atmega328P is not remotely comparable to this machine in terms of features.

-To find something similar, probably, we will find its natural rival in the ESP32 and in the developments based on it, such as the M5Stack.
-In fact, we find parallels between both developments, although each one has its own personality.
+To find something similar, probably, we find its natural rival in the ESP32 and developments based on it, like the M5Stack.
+In fact, we find parallels between both developments, although each has its own personality.

-The price of the Wio Terminal is slightly higher, but in return, it incorporates more devices and the overall feeling is of higher quality.
-But, again, we really miss an integrated battery (even if it were small).
+The price of the Wio Terminal is slightly higher, but in return it incorporates more devices and the overall feeling is of higher quality.
+But, again, we really miss an integrated battery (even a small one).

-In any case, it is an interesting and very fun device to play with, and another alternative to enrich the Arduino ecosystem.
+In any case, it is an interesting and very fun device to play with, and one more alternative to enrich the Arduino ecosystem.